purwar1997/shopease/README.md

   - Add new address
   - Update an address
   - Delete an address
-  - Set an address as default
+  - Set an address as the default
 - Profile management
   - Update profile - first name, last name, phone, password
   - Delete account
 - Products
-  - Filter by category, brand and rating
+  - Filter by categories, brands and rating
-  - Sort by rating, newly added, price-low to high and price-high to low
+  - Sort by rating, newly added, price-low to high, and price-high to low
 - View order history
 - Admin panel
   - Product management